British picture restorers, 1600-1950 - S

 Henry Thomas Schäfer (1854-1922) was born as Henry Thomas Schaefer in 1854 in the St Giles district in London.
 In censuses, he was always listed as an artist, in 1881 at 4 Waverley Place, age 26, born Bloomsbury, in 1901 and 1911 as an artist living in Maida Vale.
 Schäfer exhibited at the Royal Society of British Artists, the Royal Academy and the Royal Scottish Academy, 1873-1911.
 He changed his name to Henry Thomas Dover in about 1917 and died age 67 on 14 January 1922 (London Gazette 24 March 1922), leaving effects worth £4516.

-As a picture restorer, he claimed in his Notes on the Cleaning (see below) to have been engaged for 12 years by Raphael Pinti (qv), who died in 1881.
+As a picture restorer, Schäfer claimed in his Notes on the Cleaning (see below) to have been engaged for 12 years by Raphael Pinti (qv), who died in 1881.
 This would imply that he had been working for Pinti since 1869, when he was 15.
-In these Notes he discussed and illustrated paintings treated by Pinti, including two from the National Gallery.
-In 1899, he approached Sir Edward Poynter, Director of the National Gallery, drawing attention to his services as a picture restorer (National Gallery Archive, NG68/21/1).
+In these Notes he discusses and illustrates paintings treated by Pinti, including two from the National Gallery.
+In 1899, Schäfer approached Sir Edward Poynter, Director of the National Gallery, drawing attention to his services as a picture restorer (National Gallery archive, NG68/21/1).
+He made a similar approach to James Milner when he was appointed director of the National Portrait Gallery in 1916 (National Portrait Gallery records, NPG104/7/11).
+He cleaned a few pictures for C. Roberson & Co’s customers, 1902-3 (Hamilton Kerr Institute, MS 232-1993, pp.352, 606).
 As Henry T. Dover, he published two articles on picture restoration shortly before his death ('The Restoration of Paintings', Burlington Magazine, vol.39, 1921, pp.184-8, 221-3).

-Sources: Notes on the Cleaning, Restoration and Preservation of Paintings, published c.1900 from 40 Brewer St, copy in National Portrait Gallery Archive, Subject Notes Conservation.
+Sources: Notes on the Cleaning, Restoration and Preservation of Paintings, published c.1900 from 40 Brewer St, copies in National Portrait Gallery library and in National Library of Scotland.

 Added March 2018